"Same as above": Referencing information content in CASTEMO knowledge graphs

 - If the reference is contained in the text, the whole property should be at the textual epistemic level.

-- If in this property, you are using an analytical property type (e.g. C "same content") to which something corresponds in the text, but the reference is not done with the same words, the involvement of this property type in the property statement will be at interpretive level.
+- If in this property, you are using an analytical property type (e.g. C "same content") to which something corresponds in the text, but the reference is not done with these words and possibly even is done in a different language, the involvement of the "similar content" proptype will be at inferential level.

 No comments to display